iodide-project/iodide/docs/developer.md

 Sometimes, for debugging purposes, it is useful to have a shell session inside the "app" docker container.
 You can use either the `make shell` command (creates a shell session with the "app" user) or the `make root-shell` commands (creates a shell session logged in as root, useful for experimenting with new python packages).
+Note that the iodide server environment must already be running for this to work.

 ### Building the docs